-The Securities and Exchange Commission (SEC) requires broker-dealers to
+The securities and exchange commission (SEC) requires broker-dealers to adhere to numerous regulations,

-download electronically stored information for the SEC’s review.
+electronically stored information for the SEC’s review.

-This requirement enables independent access to this data for any reason, but
+This requirement enables independent access to this data for any reason,

-changes and obsolete technology.
+personnel changes and obsolete technology.
 It also makes data available

 to be used as evidence in court should a broker-dealer face prosecution.